OpenSpace/OpenSpace-Docs/content/universe/nearby-surveys/6df-galaxies/index.md

 ## Completeness

 Unlike the Tully galaxies, these data show an incompleteness in the sample.
 Most of the rich structure is visible closer to the Milky Way, where we see more of the dimmer galaxies.
 Toward the edge of the data set we see galaxies by their lonesome.
-This is because these data are not as complete.
-We’re only seeing the brighter galaxies to this distance, and therefore less complex structures are visible.
+This is because these data are not as {term}`complete <completeness>`.
+We're only seeing the brighter galaxies to this distance, and therefore less complex structures are visible.

 :::{figure} 6df_nightsky_cutoff.png
 :align: left
 :alt: A night sky view with the stars, constellation lines, and the band of the Milky Way, along with the 6dF Galaxies seen in the southern sky.

 The 6dF Galaxies from the night sky perspective.
 We see the band of the Milky Way, the stars and constellation lines, with lines of right ascension and declination.
-The 6dF Galaxies lie below the celestial equator, the souther half of the sky.
+The 6dF Galaxies lie below the celestial equator, the southern half of the sky.
 :::